7shi/vaxrun/README.md

-# User Mode VAX interpreter
+# User Mode VAX Interpreter

 This distribution is forked from: https://github.com/kusabanachi/VaxInterpreter